Mansoor Ali Khan Pataudi: Cricketing career

 He played in 46 Test matches for India between 1961 and 1975, scoring 2,793 runs at a Test batting average of 34.91, including 6 Test centuries.
-Mansoor was captain of the Indian cricket team in 40 of his 46 matches, only 9 of which resulted in victory for his team, with 19 defeats and 19 draws.
+Pataudi was captain of the Indian cricket team in 40 of his 46 matches, only 9 of which resulted in victory for his team, with 19 defeats and 19 draws.
 His victories included India's first ever Test match win overseas against New Zealand in 1968.
 India went on to win that series, making it India's first ever Test series win overseas.
 He lost the captaincy of the Indian cricket team for the tour to the West Indies in 1970–1, and did not play Tests from 1970 to 1972.
 He returned to the India side captained by Ajit Wadekar in 1973, for the Third Test against England, and captained India against West Indies in 1974–5, but was finally dropped as a player in 1975.

-Between 1957 and 1970 Mansoor, following his countrymen Ranjitsinhji and Duleepsinhji, played 137 first class matches for Sussex County Cricket Club scoring 3,054 runs at an average of 22.29.
+Between 1957 and 1970 Pataudi, following his countrymen Ranjitsinhji and Duleepsinhji, played 137 first class matches for Sussex County Cricket Club scoring 3,054 runs at an average of 22.29.
 He captained Sussex in 1966.
 In India, he played first-class cricket for Delhi in the North Zone until 1966, and then for Hyderabad in the South Zone.

 He was an Indian Cricket Cricketer of the Year in 1962, and a Wisden Cricketer of the Year in 1968.
 He published an autobiography, Tiger's Tale, in 1969.
 He was the manager of the India team in 1974–5, and referee for two Ashes Tests in 1993.
 He was later a member of the council of the Indian Premier League.
 In 2007, in commemoration of the 75th anniversary of India's Test debut, the Marylebone Cricket Club has commissioned a trophy for Test match series between India and England which was named the Pataudi Trophy in honour of his father, the 8th Nawab.

 Pataudi holds the record for facing the most balls in a single test match when batting at number six position in Test history (554).